 What are the different kinds of business apprenticeships?

 As you can imagine, ‘business’ is quite a broad term!
-There are lots of business apprenticeships in different areas, which give you skills and experience in different parts of a company.
-We’ll look at the two main types.
+There are lots of business apprenticeships in different areas.
+They give you skills and experience in different parts of a company.
+We’ll look at the two main types:

 A business administration apprenticeship trains you in handling the day-to-day tasks of an office.